RobertLucian/touch-gesture-detection/README.md

 `kiki.detection.save_trained_model` - function to save a model and its weights to the disk.

 `kiki.detection.load_pretrained_model` - function to load a pre-trained model.
-Can specify whether the given path to the dataset is for a in-packaged model or just another that's coming out of it.
+Can specify whether the given path to the dataset is for an in-packaged model or just another that's coming out of it.

 `kiki.detection.train_touchsensor_model` - function to train the touch-gesture